The Seven Deadly Sins: Gluttony

 B. GLUTTONY DISTORTS THE VALUE OF FOOD

-- our early church fathers also defined gluttony as eating too expensively
+1. our early church fathers also defined gluttony as eating

 C. GLUTTONY DISTORTS THE OCCASION FOR FOOD

-- the early church fathers also understood gluttony as eating too eagerly
+1. the early church fathers also understood gluttony as

-- when we become so preoccupied with getting ‘our fair share’ of what’s on the table or wolfing down our meal so we can get back in line quickly, we are guilty of the sin of gluttony
+share= of what=s on the table or wolfing down our meal so we can get back in line quickly, we are guilty of the sin of gluttony

 III.
 DEFEATING THE SIN OF GLUTTONY